The Anti-Glam Gala

 Armonia Nova's Elegant Hildegard

-Review of Armonia Nova "A World Lit by Fire," Washington, DC
+Concert Review: Armonia Nova "A World Lit by Fire," Washington, DC

-by Ronni Reich, Washington Post | June 23, 2008
+by Ronni Reich, The Washington Post

 "Armonia Nova's program was fresh, impassioned and elegantly presented.
 Each member of the vocal quartet displayed a different strength.
 Soprano Allison Mondel's range and interpretation were impressive..."

-Williamstown Early Music Gods, Goddesses and Handel
+Williamstown Early Music: Gods, Goddesses and Handel

-Review of Williamstown Early Music "Handel Gala," Williamstown, MA
+Concert Review: Williamstown Early Music "Handel Gala," Williamstown, MA

-by Andrew L. Pincus, Berkshire Eagle | May 1, 2007
+by Andrew L. Pincus, The Berkshire Eagle

 "In Chapin Hall, excerpts from Acis and Galatea, Saul, Semele, Giulio Cesare, Rinaldo and L'Allegro, il Penseroso ed il Moderato provided the evening's morsels.
 Williamstown Early Music co-director Richard Giarusso knowingly conducted a smart 14-piece orchestra, which played modern instruments with period-instrument snap, lightness, pictorial effect and tenderness of feeling."